 The Co-op loyalty scheme allows you earn 5% cashback when you buy any Co-op own-brand item or service (apart from insurance) and a further 1%, which goes to a local charity in your area.

 Any money you earn will be paid into your membership account and can be spent with Co-op businesses, including its insurance services, whenever you want.

 To become a member, you will need to pay a one-off fee of £1 although you do also get personalised offers to use in Co-op stores.

-Our verdict: As the Co-op is a local convenience store, it makes total sense to have this card handy to use when you pop in.
+Our verdict: As the Co-op is a local convenience store, it makes sense to have this card handy to use when you pop in.
 The 1% cashback for a local charity is also a benefit you can feel good about.